Vyral/base-template/_posts/2020-04-16-what-questions-are-calgary-clients-asking-most-often.md

   - Home Seller Tips
 excerpt: >-
   As we continue to navigate the real estate market during a pandemic, it’s clear that business is still being done.
-Here’s how we’re helping buyers and sellers remain safe.
 enclosure:
 pullquote:
 enclosure_type: video/mp4